 6. Road problems

 7. Required stop, such as a traffic light or crosswalk

 9. Inadequate surveillance

 When a trucker causes a Kentucky truck wreck, the victims involved can pursue compensation.
-If you or a loved one has been injured, you should contact an experienced Fort Wright truck accident lawyer at the Law Office of Hendy Johnson Vaughn Emery at (859) 578-4444 or (888) 606-5297 for legal advice.
+If you or a loved one has been injured, you should contact an experienced Louisville motor vehicle accident lawyer at the Law Office of Hendy Johnson Vaughn Emery at (859) 578-4444 or (888) 606-5297 for legal advice.